-Subsequent to the end of the Fiscal Year, Avalon and Sibelco completed the establishment of their joint venture with respect to Avalon's lithium projects, including Separation Rapids and Lilypad in northwestern Ontario, with the execution of a Tripartite Purchase and Sale Agreement (the "Purchase and Sale Agreement") and a Joint Venture Company Shareholders Agreement (the "JV Agreement") with Sibelco and the joint venture company, Separation Rapids Ltd. ("SRL"), SRL is jointly owned by Sibelco (60%) and Avalon (40%).
+During the Quarter, Avalon and Sibelco completed the establishment of their joint venture with respect to Avalon's lithium projects, including Separation Rapids and Lilypad in northwestern Ontario, with the execution of a Tripartite Purchase and Sale Agreement (the "Purchase and Sale Agreement") and a Joint Venture Company Shareholders Agreement (the "JV Agreement") with Sibelco and the joint venture company, Separation Rapids Ltd. ("SRL"), SRL is jointly owned by Sibelco (60%) and Avalon (40%).

-Sibelco, which will act as operator of SRL, has committed to invest $\pounds$ 34.8 million (approximately C\$51.3 million) into the joint venture.
-Of this amount, $\pounds$ 4.8 million was advanced concurrently with the contribution by Avalon of its interests in the Separation Rapids and Lilypad projects, with an additional $\pounds$ 30 million to be advanced in tranches to fund the development of the joint venture mineral projects, including facilities and related infrastructure.
-After total cash contributions of $\pounds$ 34.8 million by Sibelco, each of the parties will make any further cash contributions on a pro-rata basis (with dilution to a non-contributing party's interest).
+Sibelco, which will act as operator of SRL, has committed to invest €34.8 million (approximately C\$51.3 million) into the joint venture.
+Of this amount, €4.8 million was advanced concurrently with the contribution by Avalon of its interests in the Separation Rapids and Lilypad projects, with an additional €30 million to be advanced in tranches to fund the development of the joint venture mineral projects, including facilities and related infrastructure.
+After total cash contributions of €34.8 million by Sibelco, each of the parties will make any further cash contributions on a pro-rata basis (with dilution to a non-contributing party's interest).